 )

-Setting the argument is the same as this example. script='script.py'
+Setting the argument is the same as this example. script='script.py' in place of

-the command
+the command argument.

 This option provides a lot of flexibility.
 For example: